mes/opsworks-nat-instance/README.md

   ]
 }
 ```
-- Include this recipe as part of the `setup` lifecycle event in the NAT instance layer.
+- In the NAT instance layer, include `opsworks-nat-instance::default` as part of the `setup` lifecycle event and `opsworks-nat-instance::configure` within the `configure` lifecycle event.
 You will need to reference this recipe in your Berksfile:
 ```text
 cookbook 'opsworks-nat-instance', git: 'git://github.com/tomalessi/opsworks-nat-instance.git'
 ```